weiwang-linda/python_projects/README.md

 # python_projects
-Every python files include scripts, exercises, and etc.
+All of python files include scripts, exercises, and etc.